-Spring Farewell takes place on June 4th to bid farewell to our grade nine students.
+Spring Farewell takes place in early June to bid farewell to our grade nine students.
+Date T.B.A.
 There is a family mass and Farewell program at St. Albert Parish in the evening.
 Staff and students also discuss other activities in conjunction with the farewell evening which may or may not include an evening dance for graduates and a guest after the mass.
 The intent of Farewell is to reflect on the student's time spent at Vincent J. Maloney and to celebrate their continued educational journey to high school.
 If shopping for outfits for the event please ensure that they meet all the requirements of our school dress regulations.
 More information will be provided to parents of students in grade nine in the spring.